Skip to main content

 The Therapist Effect: It’s Real, But Not Predictable

 It’s well-documented that some therapists consistently produce better client outcomes than others.
-This “therapist effect” is real—but you can’t predict it based on credentials, years of experience, or therapeutic orientation alone.
+This “therapist effect” is real, but you can’t predict it based on credentials, years of experience, or therapeutic orientation alone.
 A positive therapeutic alliance is essential as a foundation for improved outcomes.

-However, studies (Wampold & Brown, 2005) show that even excellent therapists can miss when their clients are regressing.
+However, studies (Wampold & Brown, 2005) show that even excellent therapists can sometimes miss when their clients are regressing.
 That’s why Oxbow Academy doesn’t leave outcomes to chance.
-We track progress with precision and adapt accordingly to support therapeutic efforts.
+We track progress with precision and adapt accordingly to support creative therapeutic efforts.

 Why This Matters for Referral Sources